babel/babel-polyfills/docs/usage.md

   let obj = Object.fromEntries(entries);
   ```

-- `usage-entry` injects polyfills for every feature not supported by your target browsers and attaches them to the global scope, providing a native-like environment.
+- `entry-global` injects polyfills for every feature not supported by your target browsers and attaches them to the global scope, providing a native-like environment.
 It is similar to the legacy `useBuiltIns: "entry"` option of `@babel/preset-env`.

   **Example:**